Schizotypal Personality Questionnaire (SPQ) Test

 Frequently Asked Questions

-It screens for traits related to unusual thinking, perception, and behavior associated with a schizotypal personality style.
-It also covers social anxiety, withdrawal, and interpersonal difficulties.
+This screening tool assesses traits related to unusual thinking, perception, and behavior associated with schizotypal personality style.
+It covers unusual sensory experiences, odd beliefs, suspiciousness, odd speech, social anxiety, and social withdrawal.

 WHAT THE TEST MEASURES